AlarithUhde/aips/participate.md

 organizers.
 You will also have an opportunity to work on specific questions or problems that relate to your work or interests.

+#### How to apply

+Please fill out the form.
+If you have a specific case that you would like to talk about in the interactive session, you can include an optional case sheet.